guzmanueco/CI-CD-with-Databricks-Asset-Bundles/CI CD with Databricks Asset Bundles.md

         env:
           DATABRICKS_TOKEN: ${{secrets.SP_TOKEN}} # a tdatabricks token stored in github secrets
           DATABRICKS_BUNDLE_ENV: dev # databricks environment to be used

 ```

-Aditionally on Github -> Repo -> Settings -> Branches you need to add a rule set for main.
-Make sure you check on "Require a pull request before merging" and "Require status checks to pass" (adding all your jobs in this last check).
+After changing this, go back to Github -> Repo -> Settings -> Rulesets  and create a new rule.
+This is done to add extra security on your PR.
+Basically we will be setting master as target branch, and activating te options "Require a pull request before merging" and "Require status checks to pass" (add your stages in your yml pipeline in this step so that they are triggered on the PR before merging).
+This will check the pipeline works BEFORE merging.

-Finally, make sure to activate the "Enforcement Status"=Active.
+After this, you are good to go to commit, PR and merge.
+If set correctly, after the PR and before the merge, the stages added on "Require status checks to pass" will be triggered.
+If executed correctly, you will be able to merge.

+## Implementing CI/CD Azure